ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 *  It is applied only to this subdomain (record is published at "\_dmarc.test.example.com" and not "\_dmarc.example.com")

+_Ticket 109_

-*  Receivers should quarantine messages from this Organizational Domain that fail to authenticate ("p=quarantine")
+*  Receivers are advised that the Domain Owner considers messages that fail to authenticate to be suspicious ("p=quarantine")

 _Ticket 53_